yohannes911/select2/doc/select2.md

 ### Demo ###

-Both the Java and the Scala API provides a simplified clipboard implementation for demo purposes - see the `Clip2` class.
+Both the Java and the Scala API provides a simplified clipboard implementation for demo purposes, ie. to demonstrate the API (usage).
+See the `Clip2` class for details.

 The clipboard provides the following features: